Python-Test-Engineer/yt-docker-to-go/fastapi/README.md

 First time run `docker compose up --build` to build image

-Then next time `dockeer compose up` is fine
+Then next time `docker compose up` is fine

 You will see in console `fastapi-web-1  | WARNING:  WatchFiles detected changes in 'main.py'.
 Reloading...` when you change main.py as hot reloading is active due to bind mount and the --reload flag in sh command.